-Believe it or not, this winter’s snow and cold will eventually be a thing of the past.
+Believe it or not, winter soon will be a thing of the past.
 And with spring will come the nearly irresistible urge to purge your house of all the extra stuff lurking in the closets, hanging out in the garage or hiding under your kids’ beds.

 While a yard sale can be a quick and easy way to unload all those extras, you’ll never get top dollar for items sold to local bargain hunters.
 If your goal is to make as much money as possible, here are some of the best places to sell your stuff.

 If you have brand-name or designer duds in good condition, your best bet is to take those items to a local consignment shop.
-Depending on their policy, you might be paid up front or when an item sells.
+Depending on the shop’s policy, you might be paid up front or when an item sells.

 Before you load up bags full of clothes and head to the store, pay the shop a visit first to check it out.
 Different stores cater to different clientele, and consignment shops tend to be picky about what they accept.
 Then, when you do bring in your clothes, make sure they are freshly laundered and folded.

-If you live in an area with no consignment shops nearby, you could use an online option such as ThredUp.com, Tradesy.com or Swap.com.
+If you live in an area with no consignment shops nearby, you could use an online option such as ThredUP, Tradesy or Swap.com.
 But, depending on your items and the particular site, you might not get as much as you would through a local shop.

 Used bookstores are a dying breed, but if you have one nearby, you might want to see what your book collection would garner there.